 Applications for round 2 are invited from 1 December 2016 to 10 February 2017.

-Applicants should review the Information for Applicants Booklet (3.49 MB) and download and complete the relevant application form.
+Applicants should review the Information for Applicants Booklet (3.49 MB) (links updated 13 December 2016) and download and complete the relevant application form.
 There are two application forms: one for Project and Seed Grants (3.53 MB) and another for Scholarship Grants (3.52 MB).
 Applicants should also review the standard Grant Funding Agreement (67.47 KB) and the Scholar Acknowledgement Form (561.04 KB).

 FAQ's (370.56 KB) (pdf)